misterbisson/bsuite/readme.txt

 5. <a href="http://spiralbound.net/">Cliff Pearson</a>'s page loads report, part of bStat.
 6. <a href="http://spiralbound.net/">Cliff Pearson</a>'s use of the bStat Posts widget, part of bStat that reports popular posts.
 7. <a href="http://spiralbound.net/">Cliff Pearson</a>'s use of the bSuite Recently Commented widget.
 This widget differs from the built in Recent Comments widget in that it only shows posts, not individual comments.
+8. The machine tag input field in the edit post and edit page screen.